HUNTING FOR UNICORNS

 I’d never seen this part of Charleston before and it offered some new views.
 What it did not offer, was horse-drawn carriage rides.
 I was probably a good mile or two from hearing any hooves clicking.
 My camera shutter would have to make up for it in the meantime.

-Austen’s neighborhood lol (IYKYK)
+Austen’s neighborhood lol

-I guessed right.
-That’s a BLUE ANGEL, in the wild, leaving the area after being part of a show in town the day prior.
+And I guessed right!
+That’s a BLUE ANGEL in the wild, leaving the area after being part of a show in town the day prior.
 Thousands of people took it’s photo that day.
-I’m sure I’m the only one who got it this morning.
-This was a good sign.
-I was ready for the day.
+I’d be willing to bet I’m the only one who got one this morning - he wasn’t at ‘show speed’ but he wasn’t doing any Sunday driving either .

-I passed St. John’s Chapel, which had this stunning tree in the courtyard.
+I passed St. John’s Chapel, which has this stunning tree in the courtyard.
 The sign says the church was established in 1839, which made me wonder: which is older - the church or the tree!?

 Do you think there’s 187 rings in that trunk or no